ss3sim/ss3sim/inst/ms/ss3sim-ms.md

-FS differs from ss3sim mainly in that it uses simple user-specified text manipulation commands (e.g. change line 50 from 0 to 1) to alter models rather than the approach of ss3sim, which uses flexible and modular functions.
+FS differs from ss3sim mainly in that it uses simple user-specified text manipulation commands (e.g. "change line 50 from 0 to 1") to alter models rather than the approach of ss3sim, which uses modular functions taylored to specific purposes.
 Since FS does not rely on pre-built manipulation functions, FS works well for testing arbitrary assessment models [e.g. @lee2012; @piner2011; @lee2011].